abranchut/nn-tomo-reconstruction/README.rst

 **Code structure**

-The code is currently structured into 6 files:
+The code is currently structured into 7 files:

 - ``volume.py`` contains the class Volume, to represent 3d objects (wrapper of a 3d numpy array),
 - ``projection_stack.py`` contains the class ProjectionStack, to represent stacks of projections from tomography in various formats; reconstruction methods are here,
+- ``network.py`` contains the training functions for the two neural networks,
-- ``network.py`` contains the pytorch Neural Network class, as well as the training functions,
+- ``nnfbp.py`` contains the pytorch Dataset and Network classes for the NN-FBP algorithm,
-- ``dataset_slices.py`` contains the pytorch Dataset class,
+- ``msdnet.py`` contains the pytorch Dataset and Network classes for the MSDNET algorithm,
 - ``custom_interp.py`` contains custom interpolation functions running on GPU for fast dataset computation and fast reconstruction,
 - ``utilities.py`` contains utility functions.